Share this page

 The workers tackle the job with skillfully applied effort.
 Centimeter by centimeter, they wrap special air-cushioned foil around an over two-meter high wooden sculpture of a horse.
 Each layer is hermetically sealed with packing tape from tesa.
 Just one more final strip of tape, on which the exhibition venue “AMSTERDAM” is printed in large letters, and the precious cargo is ready to be shipped.

 The four packaging artists are very well-versed in the shipment of masterpieces.
 They work for the Russian company Khepri Ltd., which specializes in transporting art treasures.
-With a total of 50 employees, 2018 alone they transported over 1000 works of artworks to 90 locations worldwide.
+With a total of 50 employees, in 2018 alone they transported over 1000 works of art to 90 locations worldwide.
 In the Hermitage museum in St. Petersburg, the Khepri team ensures that the loaned items – worth millions of dollars – are securely packaged for transport.

 can be found in the Hermitage Museum.

 “Transport places enormous demands on artwork.
 Even just slight shaking is sufficient to cause damage.
 Therefore, there are strict rules,” says Khepri employee Dmitry Sadovsky.
 If the packaging of a work of art is inadequate, the insurer won’t pay in case of damage.
 Many transport containers are made especially for a particular exhibition item.
 For example, double-walled wooden crates protect paintings from jolts and temperature fluctuations.